JUNE 8 - AUGUST 7, 2015

 The HST Summer Institute offers a unique opportunity for outstanding undergraduate college students considering a career in biomedical engineering and medical science.
 This highly competitive program offers a hands-on research experience in a scientific community internationally recognized for its leadership and commitment to excellence.
 Participants are supported by cutting-edge research facilities and expert mentors.

-Sponsored by the National Institutes of Health and the National Science Foundation, participating institutions include Harvard-MIT Division of Health Sciences and Technology (HST), Massachusetts General Hospital (MGH)
+Sponsored by the National Institutes of Health and the National Science Foundation, participating institutions include the Harvard-MIT Program in Health Sciences and Technology (HST), Massachusetts General Hospital (MGH)

 , and others.
 The Institute is part of an effort at MIT to help facilitate the involvement of talented students in engineering and science research--in particular, underrepresented minority students, first-generation college students, and those from disadvantaged backgrounds.